clojure-emacs/clojure-mode/README.md

                2)
 ```

+> [!NOTE]
+>
-**Note:** Prior to clojure-mode 5.10, the configuration options for `clojure-indent-style` used to be
+> Prior to clojure-mode 5.10, the configuration options for `clojure-indent-style` used to be
-keywords, but now they are symbols.
+> keywords, but now they are symbols.
 Keywords will still be supported at least until clojure-mode 6.

 #### Indentation of keywords

 Similarly we have the `clojure-indent-keyword-style`, which works in the following way:

-* `always-align` (default) -  All
+- `always-align` (default) -  All
     args are vertically aligned with the first arg in case (A),
     and vertically aligned with the function name in case (B).